anonymous2012000/Code-OT-/README.md

 * GMP: https://gmplib.org/

-Runnig a test:
+Running a test:
-* Clone download the repository (i.e., Code-OT--main).
+* Clone the repository (i.e., Code-OT--main).
 * Install the library and unzip the downloaded file, Code-OT--main.zip.
-* there will be two folders in the unzipped file:
+* There will be two folders in the unzipped file:

         * Helix-OT--1-out-of-n-OT